csiew/boilerplate_generators/README.md

-# Boilerplate generators
+# Marble
+> **NOTE:** Marble is under active development.
+It currently only supports creating Express projects using a shell script.
+See the `marblepy` directory for progress on the *unified version* of Marble that will support numerous frameworks.

-This repository contains boilerplate generators for numerous types of projects (mostly web development).
+Marble is a tool to generate templates for numerous types of projects (mostly web development).
 These will create the project directory, setup the build environment, and install packages/libraries.

 The generators are currently intended for use on Linux only (it relies on UNIX shell tools like jq).
 Compatibility with macOS and Windows to be implemented and tested at a later date.